 It is the same with minor setbacks.
 You could decide that it isn’t worth it to pursue that goal or chase that dream.
-But science has proven that the smallest nudge in any direction can result in either long term improvement or downward decay.
+However science has proven that the slightest nudge in any direction can result in either long-term improvement or downward decay.
 Don’t let a setback stop progress toward your goals!

 Setbacks Happen To Everyone

 If you are a regular around here, you might have read about my dislocated shoulder adventure.
 Well, last month, I tore a bit of my bicep on my right arm, picking up a suitcase and swinging it with too much force.
 Cue the arm sling, the ice pack and the endless supply of Advil.
 Thankfully, it was nowhere near as bad as my dislocated shoulder injury.

 But, it has been a serious setback for me.
 Here is a list of things I like to do that need healthy biceps: weightlifting, knitting, casting a fishing line, vacuuming, carrying groceries, push-ups, and propping up my body while watching Netflix.

 Life Has Plans For You On The BS Calendar

 So, I am in another opportunity to practice choosing my mindset despite my circumstances.
 The hidden gift of a setback is the sudden opportunity to test your beliefs.
 The beautiful thing about working on your mindset is that life will give you many chances to test your new mental strength!

 Here are three things that are helping me in this season of a setback: